-The introduction of light signals on the Burlington is of special interest due to the fact that all of the automatic block signaling installed previously uses the separate home "proceed" indication.
+the distant or the home signal is a "proceed" indication.
 A yellow light is shown only at a distant signal and indicates "approach home signal with caution."
 A red light is shown only at a home signal and indicates "stop."

-It should be noted that where two home signals governing movements in the same direction are relatively close together, as for instance at the entrance to, and exit from a station, the distant indication for the second signal is given by a third light on the preceding home signal, i.e., the yellow indication is given by a third light unit, while if the block is clear, the green indication of the first home signal may be considered as a clear distant indication for the next signal also.
-On all two-light signals, the green light is above the red light, but on the three-light signals, the yellow is on top, the and distant signals with separate two-position semaphore arms operating in the lower quadrant for each indication.
-This same principle of home and distant arms is carried out with the new color light signals.
-The night indications of the semaphore signals and the new light signals, are the same; the light signals simply carrying the former night indications throughout the day also.
-Therefore, no new operating rules are necessary for the movement of trains with the new signals.
+It should be noted that where two home signals governing movements in the same direction are relatively close together, as, for instance, at the entrance to, and exit from a station, the distant indication for the second signal is given by a third light on the preceding home signal, i. e., the yellow indication is given by a third light unit, while if the block is clear, the green indication of the first home signal may be considered as a clear distant indication for the next signal also.
+On all two-light signals, the green light is above the red light, but on the three-light signals, the yellow is on top, the red in the center, and the green on the bottom.
+This order allows separation of the green and the yellow by a position distinction.